d-krupke/cpsat-primer/README.md

 The used Relaxation Induced Neighborhood Search RINS (LNS worker), a very successful heuristic, of course also uses linear programming.

+### The disadvantages of CP-SAT

+CP-SAT is a very powerful solver, but it also has some disadvantages compared to other technique:

+1. It is not as fast as a dedicated SAT-solver if you use it to solve SAT-formulas (but it is still pretty fast).
+2. It is not as fast as a dedicated MIP-solver if you use it to solve classical MIP-problems (but it is still pretty fast).
+3. It does not support continuous variables as MIP/LP-solvers do and the hacks to use them are not always very efficient.
+4. It does not support lazy constraints or iterative model building as MIP/LP-solvers and some SAT-solvers do.
+This prevents the usage of some exponential sized models, which are common and important in Mixed Integer Programming.
+5. As CP-SAT only has access to the Simplex-algorithm (and not interior point methods), it cannot use polynomial time algorithms for some classes of quadratic constraints (e.g., Second Order Cone).
+Gurobi, for example, can solve these constraints in polynomial time using the Barrier-algorithm.

+CP-SAT might also exhibit inefficiency when confronted with certain constraints, such as modulo constraints.
+However, it's noteworthy that I am not aware of any alternative solver capable of efficiently addressing these specific constraints.
+At times, NP-hard problems inherently pose formidable challenges, leaving us with no alternative but to seek more manageable modeling approaches instead of looking for better solvers.

 ## Large Neighborhood Search

 ### The use of CP-SAT to create more powerful heuristics